Sailing Clipper Ships Around the World

 Regarding traveling to foreign countries starting at a very young age, I suspect it must have been a wonder and fascination to see other countries, meet other peoples and come to have some understanding of the greater outside world.
 I suspect he was both awed and in wonder of what he saw.
 And when he came home from his trips I suspect he tried to explain to others what he saw and he felt.
 And in the end, I think he found that those experiences and feelings were simply untranslatable.
 I think this because that is how I think of my foreign country trips whether they were to Europe or Asia.

-I wonder what he would think of the yellow brown haze that hangs over Those cities today like the gray polluted fog it is.
-I wonder what he would think if he sat in a restaurant on 37 floor of a new high rise building on Kowloon Island, sitting in a restaurant, eating sashimi and pasta in air conditioned splendor overlooking Hong Kong Island in the evening, with a fine wine or brown beverage while a laser light show emanating from the far larger skyscrapers on Hong Kong Island on a warm sultry Hong Kong evening?
+I wonder what he would think of the yellow brown haze that hangs over those cities today like the gray polluted fog it is.
+I wonder what he would think if he sat in a restaurant on 37th floor of a new high rise building on Kowloon Island, sitting in a restaurant, eating sashimi and pasta in air conditioned splendor overlooking Hong Kong Island in the evening, with a fine wine or brown beverage while a laser light show emanated from the far larger skyscrapers on Hong Kong Island on a warm sultry Hong Kong evening?

 What was Hong Kong like when he saw it just twenty or so years after the British appropriated it from the Chinese?
 What did it look like?
 I imagine the sky was blue and clear, the surrounding mountains and lands mostly wooded and virgin.
 I imagine a few imposing white and gray European style buildings with pillars in front near the harbor on Hong Kong Island with large white European style mansions for the rich traders of the town set up on the hill overlooking the harbor.
 I imagine large, sprawling ugly warehouses near the harbor’s edge.